Introduction

 Purchase Price

 The most significant initial cost is, of course, the purchase price of the vehicle.
 This is the amount you’ll pay the seller or dealership for the car itself.
 Depending on whether you’re buying from a private seller, a dealership, or an auction, this price can vary widely.
-Make sure to factor in any currency exchange rates if you’re purchasing from a country with a different currency.
+Make sure to factor in any currency exchange rate changes.

 Pre-Purchase Inspection